Derivatives of Trig Functions & sin(x)/x Limit

 \[\lim_{x \to 0} \frac{\sin_{\text{deg}}(x)}{x} = \frac{\pi}{180} \approx 0.01745\]

-Don’t be tricked!
-If the angle is in degrees, you must convert:
+If the angle is given in degrees, one must convert to radians:

 \[0.0047° = 0.0047 \times \frac{\pi}{180} \approx 8.203 \times 10^{-5} \text{ radians}\]